|Nutritional Guidelines (per serving)|

-This easy marinade makes grilled flank steak the crowd-pleaser it should be.
+This easy marinade makes grilled flank steak the crowd-pleaser that it should be.
 The nice thing about flank steak is it has a thin end and a thicker end, so some can have it a little rarer, and some a little more well done.
-When you have a crowd with mixed tastes in their steak's depth of cooking, it is perfect.
+When you have a crowd with mixed tastes in their steak's depth of cooking, this dish always hits the spot.

 - 1/4 cup brown sugar

 - 1 teaspoon freshly ground black pepper

 - 1 (1 1/2 to 2-pound) whole flank steak (trimmed)